wp-plugins/wpsync/readme.txt

 == Description ==

-WP Sync is a simple plugin that helps you to import Google Spreadsheet into WP posts.
+WP Sync is a simple plugin that helps you to import Google Spreadsheet rows into WP posts.

 This plugin is useful for example if you want to import lot of rows from a spreadsheet into separate posts and it is intended to be used for those who need a simple way to enter blog posts and don’t like to use the Quick Post feature at WordPress.